Kristian has always played games and insists that he will never grow out of it! His dream is to play with a pro gamer one day.

 Unlike many other games within this genre, this game doesn't feature events.
-In fact the only time you really interact with the game is to tap to gain coins or to upgrade.
+In fact, the only time you really interact with the game is to tap to gain coins or to upgrade.

-This leaves extremely small amount of space for a player to have a tactical approach to the game or to play it their own way.
+This leaves an extremely small amount of space for a player to have a tactical approach to the game or to play it their own way.
 A series of abilities, auras, events or the like would add an additional layer of complexity to the game that I think it really needs.

 As per the standard clicking or tapping game, there are a couple of ways to go about playing the game.

-- Active - tapping
+- Active: tapping

-- Passive - income gained through upgrades
+- Passive: income gained through upgrades

 Although the passive income is far superior due to the absence of an offline, passive income.
 This is certainly an area of the game that could be improved.
 There is little point in being active in this game, which is a real shame.
 The simple addition of abilities or "item actives" would make the game far more interesting to actively play.
 It would certainly give the player something to do whilst waiting for more coins and feel more involved in the game progression.

 The league progress aspect is really quite nice within this game.
-It has a real life cut off time where you need to be number 1 in the league in order to progress.
+It has a real-life cut off time where you need to be number 1 in the league in order to progress.
 This is quite nice as it challenges the player to be aware of the timing and be at the top.

 The biggest thing that this game lacks though, is online play.
 Achievements can feel a bit flat when you cannot compare them to other players.
-If this game were to introduce a leaderboard in the same style as the ranking system (bronze, silver, gold etc) with other real player it could add a really interesting aspect to the game.
+If this game were to introduce a leaderboard in the same style as the ranking system (bronze, silver, gold, etc) with other real players, it could add a really interesting aspect to the game.
 In my opinion, adding player vs player rankings would really grasp the type of audience that this game is looking to engage, gamers.

-Presentation, Artwork and Graphics
+Presentation, Artwork, and Graphics

 The overall theme is actually pretty good.